marianacarmoduarte/marianacarmoduarte.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Welcome to my website!
-I am a Postdoctoral researcher at the [Institute of Public Goods and Policies at CSIC, Madrid](https://ipp.csic.es/es).
+I am a postdoctoral research fellow at the [Institute for Public Goods and Policies (IPP) at the Spanish National Research Council (CSIC)](https://ipp.csic.es/en/welcome-ipp) in Madrid.
 I am currently working on the ERC-funded project [SEE: Representation in Proportional Electoral Systems](https://cordis.europa.eu/project/id/101170281).
-Before that, I was a Postdoctoral researcher at [ICS - University of Lisbon](https://www.ics.ulisboa.pt).
-I received my PhD in Political and Social Sciences from the [European University Institute](https://www.eui.eu/en/home) in September 2023.
+Before that, I was a postdoctoral researcher at [ICS - University of Lisbon](https://www.ics.ulisboa.pt).
+I received my PhD in Political and Social Sciences from the [European University Institute](https://www.eui.eu/en/home).

 My research interests lie in the field of comparative politics.
 I use advanced quantitative methods and experimental designs to explore the dynamics of public opinion and political behaviour on diverse political issues, including the European Union and immigration.
 Besides that, my research interests also include party conflict, political institutions, electoral systems, and political representation.